top of page

 Computer-Based Exam (CBE)

-CBE time allowed is 3 hours and 20 minutes.
-The extra 20 minutes provided is for additional content in the exam.
-Prior to the start of exam, extra 10 minutes are given to students to read exam instructions.
+CBE time allowed is 3 hours.
+The extra 10 minutes are given to students to read exam instructions before the exam.

 You are provided with a formulae sheet and tables of discount and annuity factors.

 From the information provided by ACCA, some knowledge learnt from Management Accounting (MA) paper should bring forward to Financial Management, such as ratio analysis.

 More important for you to know is ACCA FM is the cornerstone of ACCA AFM (Advanced Financial Management).
 An in-depth knowledge and understanding of investment appraisal, business valuation and risk management will be seen in AFM exam.

 If you aim to pursue your career in commercial financial management, the knowledge learnt from ACCA FM and ACCA AFM are suitable.

 There are 8 sections in the syllabus, which are –